 OVERVIEW - CRIMINAL LAW

-We invite you to build your own CPD programme from CPD-Philanthropy's 2023 Legal CPD Conference, Seminar and e-Learning programme by combining course modules to reflect your interest/requirement: 2023 LEGAL CPD PROGRAMME
+We invite you to build your own CPD programme from CPD-Philanthropy's 2026 Legal CPD Conference, Seminar and e-Learning programme by combining modules to reflect your interest/requirement: 2026 LEGAL CPD PROGRAMME

-Course module descriptors state aims/learning outcomes, content, net duration and availability.
+Course module descriptors state aims/learning outcomes, content, duration and availability.

 Please note:

-• Additional 2022 - 2023 course descriptors and 2023 updates are being uploaded on an ongoing basis.
+- Additional module descriptors and updates are being uploaded on an ongoing basis.

 CRIMINAL LAW